Natural gas liquids (NGLs) are another component of upstream energy production

 NGLs have historically tracked movements in crude prices, but prices have fallen relative to crude lately

 Natural gas liquids prices have largely tracked crude oil prices historically.
 However, over recent years, the composite barrel as a percentage of crude price has declined.
 This is because ethane and propane make up a large percentage of the average NGL barrel, but these two commodities especially have experienced a surge in supply due to the shale boom and have experienced a decline in prices.
-However, there’s still a correlation between NGL prices and crude, and movements in oil prices can cause NGL prices to move as well.
+But there’s still a correlation between NGL prices and crude, and movements in oil prices can cause NGL prices to move as well.
+Oil prices increased last week, which was likely the cause behind higher NGL prices on the week.
+For more on this, please see Positive U.S. economy data props up WTI crude oil prices.

-This week saw NGL prices trade up, and NGL prices are up significantly since late June.
-These are positive short- and medium-term indicators.
-From a longer-term perspective, many producers still find current price levels economic enough to continue to target and drill for NGLs, but they’ve suffered from NGL prices coming off highs (~$50 to $60 per barrel through much of 2011 versus sub-$40 per barrel now).
-Major producers of NGLs include CHK, RRC, SM, and LINE—many of which are found in the Vanguard Energy ETF (VDE).
+This week saw NGL prices trade up, which is a positive in the short term.
+From a medium-to-long-term perspective, many producers still find current price levels economic enough to continue to target and drill for NGLs, but they’ve suffered from NGL prices coming off highs.
+Major producers of NGLs include CHK, RRC, SM, and LINE, many of which are in the Vanguard Energy ETF (VDE).

 More From Market Realist